 Students with six or seven academic courses may drop a course, with permission of the Head of Upper School, at any point during the first semester.
 Once a course has been dropped, the student receives no credit for that course.
-Barring extraordinary circumstances, students may NOT drop a course during second semester.
+Barring extraordinary circumstances, students may NOT drop a course during the second semester.

-Students with at least six courses have until September 13 to drop a class, with permission of the Head of Upper School and replace it with a new one.
-Students who pick up a course during this time are responsible for making up any work and/or evaluations the new class instructor deems appropriate.
+Students with five academic courses have until September 14 to drop a class, with permission of the Head of Upper School, and replace it with a new one.
+Students who pick up a new class during this time are responsible for making up any work and/or evaluations the new instructor deems appropriate.
 Students must maintain a minimum of five courses.